ton-society/the-open-league/seasons/S6_defi_scores.md

- select 'TONHedge' as project, * from tonhedge_impact union all select 'TONPools' as project, * from tonpools_impact ) select address, sum(tvl_impact) as tvl_impact from all_projects_impact
+ select 'TONHedge' as project, * from tonhedge_impact union all select 'TONPools' as project, * from tonpools_impact union all select 'Parraton' as project, * from tonpools_impact ) select address, sum(tvl_impact) as tvl_impact from all_projects_impact
 group by 1